 Sitting on the shores of Lake Erie, the Geneva State Park is your gateway to first-class Walleye fishing.
 Plus, you and your kids could be reeling in Smallmouth Bass, Yellow Perch, Rainbow and Brown Trout.
 Families frequent the Geneva State Park.
 You can explore freshwater marshes, sandy beaches, and shimmering Lake Erie waters.
 There are camp sites around the lake and Cleveland’s Rock and Roll Hall of Fame is a quick ride away.

 Targets: Smallmouth Bass

 Lake Murray State Park often makes it to the top list of Oklahoma’s family-friendly spots.
 And for a good reason.
 You and the kids can climb up to the Tucker Tower which gives a stunning view of the lake.
 Once you’re done hiking and exploring the wildlife, get to the lake and wet the line.
-With little luck, you will be reeling in Smallmouth Bass in no time.
-They are plentiful and put up a fun fight.
-You can also admire the clear water of the lake fishing from one of the piers.
+With a bit of luck, you will be reeling in Smallmouth Bass in no time.
+There’s a lot of them and they’re not afraid of fighting you with everything they’ve got.
+You can also admire the clear water of the lake while fishing from one of the piers.
 There are many well-equipped camp sites, including Cedar Cove, Elephant Rock, and Tipp’s Point Campground.